VICTORY! Sontag Unslandered

 Consider the three best teams of the past five years: The San Antonio Spurs (my team), the Detroit Pistons, and the Los Angeles Lakers.
 They all played great team defense.
 Two of the three lacked marquee stars, but they also lacked marquee cities in which to star.
 So it all worked out.
 It might be a coincidence, but I think the NBA is better when the Knicks and Bulls suck.
 Failure in the big cities makes the networks pay attention to the smaller venues.

 For years we have been hearing about how the NBA is all about scoring and dunks and showmanship and that young NBA players lacked fundamentals and discipline.
 No way.
 Don't listen to grumpy old Republicans like Charles Barkley.
 This is Tim Duncan's game now.

 Minaya made his best move first, signing Willie Randolph away from the Yankees' bench to manage the Mets.
 Randolph has all the makings of a great manager.
 With the signing of Pedro Martinez and Carlos Beltran, the Mets are instantly interesting, if not contending, in the National League this year.
 If they can sign patriotic dissenter Carlos Delgado to play first base, they have most of the elements of a good team.
-Of course, they are still stuck with the worst catcher in the history of baseball.
+Of course, they are still stuck with the .
 Oh well, I will need something to laugh at in Queens this spring.

 After seven trips to India, I still can't follow cricket.
 Sigh.